top of page

 That quiet realization that life has become far more complex than it ever needed to be… and quietly exhausting?

 I used to feel this constantly.
-A subtle pressure.
-A background heaviness.
-A sense that something about contemporary life felt unnatural — but I couldn’t quite name it.
+The subtle pressure, a background heaviness and a sense that something about contemporary life felt unnatural - but I couldn’t quite name it.

 The programming began to fall.